 Integrated Product Packs

-- uploaded into Tachyon using the Tachyon Product Pack deployment tool - for more information please refer to Uploading the Integrated Product Packs.
+You can upload these Zip files into Tachyon using the Tachyon Product Pack deployment tool, please refer to Uploading Integrated Product Packs for details.

 |Fragments ||Check||xml files, each containing the definition of a check fragment|

 |Fix||xml files, each containing the definition of a fix fragment|

 |Precondition||xml files, each containing the definition of a precondition fragment|

 |InstructionSets||<Instruction Set Name>||xml files, each containing the definition of an instruction|

 |Policies||xml files, each containing the definition of a policy (a list of rules)|

 |Rules||xml files, each containing the definition of a rule (a list of fragments, triggers, and their parameter values)|

 |TriggerTemplates||xml files, each containing the definition of a trigger template and its available parameters|